 Indicator20232024

-Provincial annual housing start target for Kitchener (measured in housing units) 2,567 2,917*
+Provincial annual housing target for Kitchener (based on housing starts) 2,567 TBA

 In addition to the above housing construction statistics, staff track the following indicators.